Why Students Should Learn SEO

 So how do you get started?

 First off, you need to get an idea of what you're doing.
 Here are some excellent resources for getting acclimated to how SEO really works: Once you have a foundational understanding of what SEO is, you'll want to have some polished skills to bring to the table.
 I'd recommend this before you even think about landing an internship.
 If you have the opportunity to do so in advance, use some of your credits to take a class in basic web design.
 I wish I had done this, because having a basic understanding of web design and development will make your web work substantially easier, as one way or another you'll be dealing with website changes.
 You'll likely be working through programmers and designers, and having an idea of how to speak their language will help, but in some instances you may need to make some changes yourself and I can't stress enough how useful this will be.
 Other skills that will be useful are strong writing skills.
 Creative writing courses or some journalism classes will help you get a strong writing background and this is also a very big deal.
 If you'll be working with the content team, the value of strong writing skills is obvious.
 If you're going to be more of a jack of all trades or working in outreach, you'll be sending more emails than you'd think is humanly possible.
-Having strong written skills will help you here as well as you build relationships and promote content for.
+Having strong written skills will help you here as well as you build relationships and promote content for link building.

 So you have some pertinent skills for going into SEO, but how will you use these skills?
 Here's a rundown of some resources that will help you gain a foundational understanding of how SEO works.